Calls are made in the Phone app, which you can find in the bottom-left corner of the Home screen.

 When the pop-up menu appears, tap the right arrow to see the attachment options.
 You have two choices:

-Go through your phone and find the item you want to attach.
+Go through your photos and find the one you want to attach.

-Tap the item, then tap Choose to confirm it's the item you want to send.
+Tap the photo to see it full screen, then tap Choose to confirm it's the item you want to send.

 Your phone can show you all the folders on your email account, such as the inbox, sent items or trash.